 Anthony Metzer QC practises primarily at appellate level.
 Anthony has recently been appointed as a Deputy High Court Judge for England and Wales, and will also sit in the Administrative Court hearing Judicial Review applications and in the Upper Tier Tribunal of the Immigration and Asylum Tribunal.
 Since 2002, he has also been sitting part-time as an Immigration Judge at the First Tier Tribunal level, which gives him unparalleled expertise.

 - MB v Secretary of State for the Home Department (2020): Anthony continues to act for the Appellant in their appeal against the refusal of a permanent residence card.
-Permission to appeal from the decision of the First-tier Tribunal was granted in October 2020 on the basis that the decision disclosed errors of law, and the appeal is to be heard in the Upper Tribunal.
+The appeal against the decision of the First-tier Tribunal upholding the Respondent’s decision was heard in March 2021 and the determination of the Upper Tribunal is awaited.

-- KP and anor v Secretary of State of the Home Department (2020): Anthony is acting for the Appellants, a Russian national formerly working in the finance sector and their dependent minor child, in their claim for asylum in the UK.
-As at November 2020, the appeal is due to proceed to an oral hearing in the First-tier Tribunal.
+- KP and another (anonymised) v Secretary of State of the Home Department (2020): Anthony successfully represented the Appellants, a Russian national formerly working in the finance sector and their dependent minor child, in their claim for asylum in the UK.
+The judge found that the Appellants had discharged the burden of proof to establish they are entitled to asylum as a refugee, and that the Appellants’ removal would cause the UK to be in breach of its obligations under the Qualification Regulations.

 - Banger (EEA: EFM – Right of Appeal) – Anthony was instructed, leading Sanaz Saifolahi of Goldsmith Chambers, in this landmark case.
 Following a successful preliminary ruling from the CJEU, the law was directly amended in March 2019 to account for the findings made, to now include unmarried partners and reintroducing appeal rights for extended family members.
 The Upper Tribunal characterised the case as of public importance.
 The case was highly commended and was runner up for the LexisNexis Case of the Year 2020.